 For many years, John sang the National Anthem and the Irish National Anthem in English and Gaelic to kick off the annual Parade.
 He also served on the board of the Kansas City Irish Museum and in March 2010 they honored John with the Chieftan award in recognition for his hard work and dedication to the Irish community.

 Mrs. Margie Browne

-Margie Browne loved everything Irish!
+Margie Browne loved everything Irish.
 Her home was open to Irish immigrants spending a semester in Kansas City or just starting out in this new land.
-Margie’s dinner table always had room for one more.
-From scones to stew, everyone loved her cooking—and she was proud to pile on another helping.
-Margie was a hairdresser for many years before she became the cheerful face behind the counter of Browne’s Irish Market.
-With an ear to listen and compassion to give, Margie became Mother Marge to many.
+Margie’s dinner table always had room for one more, and with an ear to list and compassion to give, Margie became Mother Marge to many.

 Margie was eager to support the Parade since its inception in 1973.
 She participated in the early parades, attended luncheons and The Wolfe Tones concerts, helped with “The Blarney Stone” newsletter and greeted the parade committee as they enjoyed an Irish breakfast at Browne’s.
 One of her proudest moments was being named Grand Marshal of the 2002 Parade.